 If you wonder how friends destroy a marriage, just try involving them in life when you are going through a rough patch.
 Unwittingly, they might make decisions on your behalf which can widen the rift between your spouse.
 In other words, draw the boundary, strong and clear.

 If you do not want to annoy your partner yet maintain your opposite sex friendship, here’s the best thing to do: do not hide them from your spouse.
 Introduce your friends to your spouse early on in your relationship and let him/her have a clear idea of where they stand in your life.

 “Transparency and openness can be the key to making your partner feel seen, heard and understood in moments when your friendship with someone of the opposite gender becomes the root cause of insecurity in a relationship and makes your partner feel threatened,” advises Shivanya.

 Close friendships with the opposite sex can become troublesome when they come as a shock or surprise to your current partner.
 By introducing them to your husband or wife, you are cutting out any scope of suspicion.
 Your conscience should be clear that you do not share any inappropriate friendships with anyone.

 5. Avoid situations that can cause attraction

 Even if you are married for years, there is no guarantee that you won’t find someone else attractive.
+This attraction is the first warning sign of the likelihood of marriage boundaries with friends being breached and a call for you to tread cautiously.
 Well, temptations are common but the key is to not give in to them.
 So what do you do when you find your new colleague incredibly hot?
 Just run into the opposite direction.

 How To Define Marriage Boundaries With Friends